 It is recommended to continue non-operative treatments for os acromiale for at least 6 months unless the patient has other conditions like a torn rotator cuff that may require earlier surgical intervention.

-What are surgical treatment options for os acromiale?
+Surgical treatment options for os acromiale

 There are three main options available for the treatment of os acromiale.
 Surgical treatment options are based on the size and location of the os acromiale, the patient’s symptoms, age, and functional demands.